The Bazura Project: Radio Free Cinema

 In 2021, the show returned as a six-part audio series The Bazura Project's Radio Free Cinema, released as a podcast on the Apple, Google, Spotify, Stitcher, and Amazon platforms.

 "Radio Free Cinema" was made in the format of a commercial radio show, presented as if old tapes had been recovered and re-released online.
 The show featured fake movie news, trailers for non-existent films, original music, scripted interviews (often with comedians playing actors or filmmakers), and sketches.

 It featured cameos from Tom Ballard, Rusty Berther, Kristy Best, Robyn Butler, Rhonda Burchmore, Santo Cilauro, Marc Fennell, Tim Ferguson, Abe Forsythe, Bob Franklin (comedian), Francis Greenslade, Tosh Greenslade, Roz Hammond, Stephen Hall (actor), Andrew Hansen, Peter Helliar, Tegan Higginbotham, Ming-Zhu Hii, Adam Hills, Claire Hooper, Wayne Hope, Dan Ilic, Laura Hughes, Mark Humphries, Nazeem Hussain, Ed Kavalee, Christopher Kirby, Colin Lane, Tommy Little (comedian), Cassandra Magrath, Tony Martin (comedian), Shaun Micallef, Rhys Muldoon, Brian Nankervis, Celia Pacquola, Geraldine Quinn, Ben Russell, John Safran, Kat Stewart, Emily Taheny, Chris Taylor (comedian), Dave Thornton, Toby Truslove, Michael Veitch, Cal Wilson, and more.

+The show was nominated for Best Comedy Podcast and Best Fiction Podcast at the 2022 Australian Podcast Awards, winning Silver in both categories.
+The sixth episode received a nomination in the Audio - Fiction category at the 55th AWGIE Awards.

-Other Works
+Other works

 Election 2007: Countdown to a Letdown

 In 2007, the crew moved away from movies to apply the Bazura style to the Australian Federal Election.
 The one-hour special aired on the eve of the election, Friday 23 November, and featured a look back at the campaign, an instructional video about whom to vote for, a guide on how to be a politician, and an interview with the Australian Democrats' Laura Chipp.
 In addition to Marinko and Zachariah, the special was also hosted by Emma Race and Adam Knox.